Specy/specy-app/src/posts/automatic-text-color-from-background.md

 ---

-Let's try to use the [`clamp()`](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp) function, which will round the value to it's nearest bound.
+Let's try to use the [`clamp()`](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp) function, which will round the value to its nearest bound.
 ```css
 color: lch(from var(--bg) round((100 - l), 100) c h);
 ```